 The people monitoring the screens have about 24 hours to prepare.

 Mark Hoey, general manager operations, chairs the first meeting of the IOC.
 In attendance: airport teams, crew rostering, engineering, flight operations, social media and communications.

 The verdict is unanimous.
-No Cathay Pacific or Cathay Dragon flights will take off from or land at Hong Kong between 7am and 5pm the following day.
+No Cathay Pacific flights will take off from or land at Hong Kong between 7am and 5pm the following day.